Common Law Versus Statutory Law

 Common Law: The Evolution of Judicial Precedent

 Common law, also known as case law or judge-made law, developed organically over centuries, originating in England.
-It relies on the principle of stare decisis, meaning "to stand by things decided."
-This means that judges are bound by previous judicial decisions (precedents) when deciding similar cases.
-This creates consistency and predictability within the legal system.
-However, judges also have the power to interpret and adapt existing precedents to accommodate new situations and evolving societal values.
+Even so, it relies on the principle of stare decisis, meaning "to stand by things decided.
+Also, " Basically, judges are bound by previous judicial decisions (precedents) when deciding similar cases.
+Here's the thing — this creates consistency and predictability within the legal system.
+On the flip side, judges also have the power to interpret and adapt existing precedents to accommodate new situations and evolving societal values.

 Key Characteristics of Common Law: